ClimateCompatibleGrowth/BEPMAT/JOSS_paper/paper.md

 # Features

 - The tool offers the ability to download all the data outputs in the form of NetCDF4 files.
 - The tool also produces several interactive graphs which can be used to compare the energy potentials at a glance.
-The figures below illustrate them for New Zealand and Nigeria respectively :
+The figures below illustrate them for New Zealand and Nigeria respectively:

   ![Energy Potential from Total Land from New Zealand](NewZealand.png)
   ![Energy Potential from Total Land from Nigeria](Nigeria.png)